Original By: David Jaroslawicz

 The law protects senior citizens in residential facilities.
 There is a Federal Law protecting them as well as New York State Law.

-Under Federal Law, 42 CFR 483.25, a resident of a long term care facility or a nursing homes, see, 42 CFR 415.12, must be properly cared for.
+Under Federal Law, 42 CFR 483.25, a resident of a long-term care facility or nursing home, see, 42 CFR 415.12, must be properly cared for.
 This includes all activities for daily living.
 If a resident cannot groom himself/herself, he or she must be provided with appropriate help.